mburakbozbey/linear-lab/README.md

-# ML-Optimization-Toolkit
+# Mastering the Essentials: Dive into Machine Learning and Numerical Optimization!

 <p align="center">
- Comprehensive Python implementations of machine learning algorithms and optimization techniques.<br>
  <a href="https://github.com/mburakbozbey/ml-optimization-toolkit">Visit our GitHub Repository</a><br>
 </p>